ldrummond/capstone-2019/README.md

-# *Emergence* - Capstone App
+# *Emergence* - Capstone Project
 Web Application (http://lucasbuilds.site/capstone-2019) by Lucas Drummond

 *"In philosophy, systems theory, science, and art, emergence is the condition of an entity having properties its parts do not have, due to interactions among the parts."*

--
--
--

 #### About

 This project explores concepts of emergence through 5 interactive simulations, each presenting an example of an emergent system.
 The hope is that by exploring the ways in which bottom-up organization exists throughout the word, users might begin to think of the systems in their lives from a different perspective.

-*Emergence* was created as a senior capstone project for the Washington University in St. Louis Communication Design Program, and was designed and developed by Lucas Drummond.
+It was created as a senior capstone project for the Washington University in St. Louis Communication Design Program, and was designed and developed by Lucas Drummond.
 See more of my work at http://lucasbuilds.site

 ***